-Our Normandy, Loire and Champagne self-guided motorcycle tour is a relaxing holiday abroad.
+Our Normandy-Loire-Champagne self-guided motorcycle-tour is a relaxing holiday abroad.

 France is just a stone’s throw from the British Isles.
 Therefore it is obvious as well as a perfect motorcycle touring destination.
 This journey combines three beautiful regions of Normandy, Loire and Champagne, into one great trip.